SU-SOE/stanford_soe_r25/README.md

 The system will also generate two blocks: "R25 Room Information" and "R25 Room Reservation Form".
-Both blocks are initially configured to appear only on pages matching "r25/*/calendar" but are not initially placed in a region.
+Both blocks are initially configured to appear only on pages matching "r25/\*/calendar" but are not initially placed in a region.
 If room reservations are enabled, it is recommended that the reservation block be placed prominently in a sidebar or content region.

 Both blocks figure out their room_id from the current url and will display an error message if placed on other pages.

+5. Restore/Delete Rooms

+You can do a Restore of all the rooms from the r25-rooms.csv file by going to the Add Room Configuration
+here: "admin/config/system/stanford_soe_r25/list/add" and for the Display Name, use "RESTORE_ROOMS".

+If you need to delete all the rooms, go to the Add Room Configuration
+here: "admin/config/system/stanford_soe_r25/list/add" and for the Display Name, use "DELETE_ROOMS".

-5. Possible future enhancements:
+6. Possible future enhancements:
-5.1 Make room configurations a content type or attachable to other entities.
+6.1 Make room configurations a content type or attachable to other entities.
-5.2 Cache room event data retrieved from 25Live.
+6.2 Cache room event data retrieved from 25Live.
 Invalidate cache based
     on time and/or new reservation made.
-5.3 Edit/Delete events.
+6.3 Edit/Delete events.
-5.4 Recurring events.
+6.4 Recurring events.
+6.5 Build on the Restore/Delete Rooms and make it have buttons and uploading csv file to use.
 --end--